• Skip to primary navigation

 Ingredients

-• 3 Granny Smith apples peeled, cored, cut into rough cubes
+• 3 Granny Smith apples peeled, cored, cut into small cubes

-• ½ portion salted caramel sauce see recipe link in NOTES*
+• 6 tablespoon salted caramel sauce see recipe (NOTES)*

 Instructions

-• Make the Apple Jelly: Soak the gelatine in cold water for 15 minutes.
-Heat the apple juice in a pan and add the gelatine (squeezed of any excess water) and stir to blend.
+• Soak the gelatine sheets or powder in cold water for 5-10 minutes.
+Heat the apple juice in a pan or microwave and add the gelatine (sheets squeezed of any excess water) and stir to blend.

-• Break the gingerbread up into small pieces and place at the bottom of each glass.
-Pour over the warm apple jelly with just enough to cover and set aside to cool in the fridge for at least an hour.
+• Weigh and break up the gingerbread into small pieces and place at the bottom of each glass.
+Pour over the warm apple jelly with just enough to cover.
+Set aside to cool in the fridge for about an hour.

-• Prepare the apples: sauté them with the butter, spices and sugar gently over a medium heat in a frying pan for about 10 minutes or until they're cooked through but not mushy.
+• Heat the butter and sugar over medium heat in a non-stick frying pan until melted.
+Sauté the apple cubes with the spices for about 5 minutes.
+They should be cooked through but not mushy.
 Set aside to cool for about 15 minutes.

 Notes